-Great state.
-Great opportunity.
+Great state, Great opportunity.

-For the person appointing an attorney PART 1:
+PART 1: For the person appointing an attorney

-make decisions on your behalf about:

-personal/health matters and/or
+By completing this document, you can give a brish Est with the proper to make decisions on your behalf about: Solicitor certify this to be a true and personal/health matters and/or financial matters.

-financial matters.

-By completing this document, you can give, albeit the by the butter was gover to Solicitor certify this to be a true and correct copy of the corresponding page of the original, which I have sighted.
+Solicitor certify this to be a true and correct copy of the corresponding page of the original, which I have sighted.